 While a business has profits and losses, a nonprofit has a surplus or deficit.
 A nonprofit surplus means that the organization brought in more money at year-end than was spent, and a deficit indicates the budget goals of the organization were not met.
 Having a surplus is preferable to having a deficit, obviously, but a deficit doesn’t mean the organization has to sound the alarm bells.
 Most nonprofits experience income instabilities.

-On the other hand, having a surplus has its own concerns, mainly if it contains restricted funds.
+On the other hand, having a surplus has its concerns, mainly if it contains restricted funds.
 In a nonprofit, there are different kinds of restricted funds, such as:

 • Temporarily Restricted Funds: This includes grant funds usually reserved for a specific purpose or used at a particular time.